Unified Access Policy for SASE and Network Security

 | Destination column | N/A | Displays the value Any |

-| Services & Applications column | Destination column displays the service name | Destination column Displays the service or application |
+| Services & Applications column | Destination column displays the service name | Destination column displays the service or application |

 Logs

-Switching Back to Harmony SASE Management
+Switching Back to SASE Management

-To switch back to Harmony SASE management:
+To switch back to SASE management:

 -